DiligentGraphics/DiligentSamples/Tutorials/Tutorial01_HelloTriangle/readme.md

 ## Shaders

-This tutotial uses very basic shaders.
+This tutorial uses very basic shaders.
 The vertex shader generates a procedural triangle.
 It uses an array of hard-coded vertex positions in screen space and assigns red, green and blue colors to the vertices.
 The shader uses system-generated vertex id as an array index.